Add SSO with Microsoft Entra using SAML 2.0

 Creating a New SAML Application

-To regisiter your application as a Service Provider so that it can use Microsoft Entra ID as the Idnetity Provider, we will need to use the Microsoft Azure Portal.
+To register your application as a Service Provider so that it can use Microsoft Entra ID as the Idnetity Provider, we will need to use the Microsoft Azure Portal.
 The first step from within the portal is to navigate to the "Enterprise applications" service.
-On this page, you will see all the applications that have been registered with your Microsoft Organziation.
-To start the process select "New application" to be brought to the Microsoft Entra Gallery.
-On this page, there will be many services that have already been configured but since we are creating a new web application, you will want to select "Create your own application."
+On this page, you will see all the applications that have been registered with your Microsoft organization.
+To start the process, select "New application" to be brought to the Microsoft Entra Gallery.
+On this page, there will be many services that have already been configured, but since we are creating a new web application, you will want to select "Create your own application."
 This will prompt the Azure Portal to ask you the name of your application and what you are looking to do with your application.
 For a new application that supports SAML, we will want to select "Intergrate any other application you don't find in the gallery (Non-gallery)."

 Add SAML app in the Microsoft Azure Portal